 - A related map styled with the same field you used to group your time series graph, such as Day Of Week.
 When you interact with the time series graph or the map, you'll be able to see simultaneous temporal, categorical, and spatial patterns.

 - A related bar chart using the field you used to group your time series graph to see highest and lowest values by your chart subgroup.

 To create a time series graph, complete the following steps:

 - Select one of the following data options:

-- A date/time field plus a number or rate/ratio field
+- One date/time field plus a number or rate/ratio field plus a string field